LaCaBCMD/En-and-decryption/Readme.txt

 ############

 Program for encryption and decryption.

-At the beginning the user acesses a menu where he has to make the first choice between encrypting, decrypting or exiting the program.

-After this he/she/it has to enter a passwort which is used as an shiftcode (code which says how the variables get shifted)

-The sentence is shifted with the respective factor and is output.
-When selecting decryption, the password is also entered first and then the sentence to be decrypted.
-The output is the encrypted or decrypted text.
+When running the program, the user is prompted to choose between "Encrypt", "Decrypt" and "Close program".

+Following the selection just made, a shift code and an entry to be encrypted or decrypted are requested.

+The program now uses the entered shift factor to shift the lists with this factor.

+The user's input is saved in a list (encrypted or decrypted text).
+There depending on the position of the letters / spaces (whether even or odd) is divided into two lists.
+List 1 (odd positions) is shiftet by the shiftfactor during encryption.
+List 2 (even positions) is shifted by the shiftfactor (squared + 7) during encryption.

-If the user decides to quit, the program shuts down.
+If the user decides to exit the program directly, it closes automatically.
+(Pressing any key except of e or d )

+When decrypting, the lists are reversed and shifted.

+All letters in upper and lower case are permitted as input as well as numbers from 0-9 and . ! spaces and question marks.

+Not supported are (ä,ü,ö,symbols and commas).

+The result of the encryption or decryption is output at the end of the process.

 #############################################################################################################################################